01satria/LauncherAppv2/README.md

 ---

-## Why Satria?
+## Why Satria Launcher?

 Most launchers are either cluttered with features you'll never use, or so minimal they're useless.
-Satria sits in the sweet spot — a clean home screen with a quiet set of tools ready when you actually need them.
+Satria Launcher sits in the sweet spot, a clean home screen with a quiet set of tools ready when you actually need them.

 - **Transparent background** — your wallpaper is the design
 - **Blazing fast** — lightweight and smooth on any device